APantslessMan/CottageShop/README.md

 - User authentication: Users can register and log in to the system.
 - Product management: Admin users can add, edit, and delete products from the inventory.
+- User Editing: Admin users can promote, demote or delete existing users.
 - Order processing: Users can add products to their cart and place orders.
+- Order Haandling: Admin users can see new orders and change status or modify them.
+- Theme Editing: Admin users can create new themes and set the site to use them.
+- Category editing: admin users can create categories that appear on the product page.
+- Site Content editing: Admin users can change all the text and images from the admin panel.

 ## Technologies Used

 - **Frontend**: React.js, React Router, MaterialUI